AndrewCapon/USBHostMulti/README.md

 ## USBHostMultiDevice
 For every USB device attached with a driver we will have one of these.

 There are four methods for data transfer, if automatic transfers are enabled the only one you will probably be interested in is `SendUSBData`
+If you are writing say a mass media driver then you need to turn off automatic transfers by implementing `HandleTransfersAutomatically()` and returning false.
+Then manually use `GetUSBData()`

 ### bool SendUSBData(uint8_t uInterfaceNum, uint8_t *pData, uint16_t uLength, bool bBlocking = false)
 Sends data in `pData` of length `uLength` to interface `uInterfaceNum`.
 Blocking if requred.